Korons/reddit_image_archiver/README.md

 It will also download all dot jpg, png and gif files from those posts on those subreddits and save them to ~/Pictures/Imguralbums/SUBREDDIT/RANDOMSTRING.PNG|JPG|GIF

-And then put them in .cbr archives so they can be read with the comic reader of your choice, meaning the end files with look like ~/Pictures/Imguralbums/SUBREDDIT/RANDOMSTRING.cbr
+And then put them in .cbz archives so they can be read with the comic reader of your choice, meaning the end files with look like ~/Pictures/Imguralbums/SUBREDDIT/RANDOMSTRING.cbz

 They can be view with any comic reader